zzzprojects/EntityFramework-Extensions/docs2/pages/troubleshooting/dbbulkoperationconcurrency-exception.md

 - Type: DbBulkOperationConcurrencyException

-{% include template-exception.html message='A concurrency exception has occured.
-Entities may have been modified or deleted since entities were loaded.' %}
+> A concurrency exception has occured.
+Entities may have been modified or deleted since entities were loaded.

 ### Cause